 - Only use required and allowed modules.
 The sense_hat module must be used.
 The random and time module may be used as well.

-- Your program is a bit too long.
+- Your program is over 1000 characters of text.
 Try making it a bit shorter.

 - Don't use input or wait for events.
 Your program shouldn't rely on input from a person.